fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/pre-install/sign-up-as-a-seller.md

 keywords: Fast BigCommerce Onboard as a Seller
 ---

-# Onboard as a Seller
+# Pre Install Step 3: Onboard as a Seller

 ## Prerequisites